School of Nursing

 DNP Program Data

-USAHS offers two doctoral nursing leadership paths: BSN-entry or MSN-entry.
+USAHS offers two paths towards a DNP: BSN-entry or MSN-entry.
 BSN-entry DNP students who pursue the FNP role specialty must complete one on-campus clinical intensive.

 Family Nurse Practitioner Role Specialty (BSN-entry DNP)